Pamaland1/Prospecting_LA_Backyard_House_Income/README.md

 * [Graciela Carrillo](https://towardsdatascience.com/predicting-airbnb-prices-with-machine-learning-and-location-data-5c1e033d0a5a) - mapping
 * [Laura Lewis](https://towardsdatascience.com/predicting-airbnb-prices-with-machine-learning-and-deep-learning-f46d44afb8a6) - modelling
 * and to my husband, Jesung Park, for supporting me in new endeavors even though its tough
-* and my teachers at METIS for also supporting, assisting, and teaching me mad data science skills.
+* [METIS](https://www.thisismetis.com/live-online-data-science-bootcamp) teachers for also supporting, assisting, and teaching me mad data science skills.